silviot/edx-platform-wiki/Split-mongo-architecture-and-rollout-options.md

 ##### Locator - Location approaches

+Needed for cohabiting approaches, not the dual server approach.

 1. Locator w/ Location veneer
   1. Remove assumptions that Location is a tuple
   1. Change loc_mapper to know that these are not distinct types
   1. Upon instantiation, loc_map each Location to populate the Locator fields.